MikolajBryksa/dooit/README.md

 # Dooit

 Dooit is a **management tool** designed to help you create and maintain a system of good habits.
-With Dooit, you can easily track your daily tasks and ensure you stay on top of your goals.
+With Dooit, you can easily track your daily tasks, weight changes, current expenses, plans and things to buy.

 ## Tech Stack